ndsev/mapget/docs/mapget-config.md

 # Mapget Configuration

-Mapget uses a YAML configuration file to describe which datasources are available and, optionally, to persist HTTP‑related settings for tools and user interfaces.
+Mapget uses a YAML configuration file to describe which datasources are available and, optionally, to persist HTTP‑related settings for data sources.
 This document explains the structure of that file, the supported datasource types and the most important environment variables.

 ## Configuration files and `--config`